joemoose/dungeoneers.d20/docs/equipment.md

 ## Inventory slots

-Your character has **12** inventory slots to carry items: 2 hand slots, 4 body slots, and 6 backpack slots.
+Your character has **12** inventory slots to carry equipment: 2 hand slots, 4 body slots, and 6 backpack slots.

 - **Hand Slots**: Items being held, such as weapons, shields, and torches.
 - **Body Slots**: Items worn for immediate access during combat, like secondary weapons or ammunition for ranged weapons.
 Armor and helmets also take up body slots.